Particular/docs.particular.net/samples/pubsub/sample.md

 ## Run the sample

-When running the sample, you'll see three open console applications and many log messages on each.
+When running the sample, notice the three open console applications and many log messages on each.
 Almost none of these logs represent messages sent between the processes.

 Bring the `MyPublisher` process to the foreground.